MarkAustinGrow/Angus-vibe/Roadmap.md

        );
        ```

-   - Handle YouTube API rate limits and quotas
+   - Handle YouTube API rate limits and quotas ✅

-2. **Expand Functionality**
+2. **Expand Functionality** 🔄
-   - Add YouTube analytics tracking
+   - Add YouTube analytics tracking ⏳
-   - Implement comment sentiment analysis
+   - Implement comment sentiment analysis 🔄

-3. **Integrate with Other Agents**
+3. **Integrate with Other Agents** ⏳
-   - Allow **Agent Yona** to analyze feedback and refine music
+   - Allow **Agent Yona** to analyze feedback and refine music ⏳

-4. **Security & Access**
+4. **Security & Access** ✅
-   - Protect API keys and credentials
+   - Protect API keys and credentials ✅

 ---

 ## Summary

 This revised roadmap details how to:
-1. Upload existing songs from your Supabase database to YouTube
+1. Upload existing songs from your Supabase database to YouTube ✅
-2. Track uploaded videos in a new "youtube" table
+2. Track uploaded videos in a new "youtube" table ✅
-3. Retrieve and store YouTube comments for analysis
+3. Retrieve and store YouTube comments for analysis ✅

 The implementation will leverage your existing database structure and YouTube API credentials to create an autonomous publishing and feedback collection system.

+## Status Legend
+- ✅ Completed
+- 🔄 In Progress
+- ⏳ Pending